 Congratulations, you have just picked your first lock!

-The sad reality of picking locks with paperclips and bobby pins is that they don't always work.
-Most higher quality locks have smaller and odd-shaped keyways that paperclips will never fit in.
+The sad reality of using paperclips and bobby pins lock picks is they don't always work.
+Most higher-quality locks have smaller and odd-shaped keyways that paperclips will never fit in.

 If this is the case, your next move is to find a similar strength but thinner wire or to craft your lock picks out of other homemade materials.
 Check out our guide on the best homemade lock pick materials for a few ideas!